 What's data.gov.uk all about?

 The Government is releasing public data to become more transparent and foster innovation.
-Some of this data is already available, but data.gov.uk brings it together in one searchable website.
+Some of this data was available before, but data.gov.uk brings it together in one searchable website.
 Making this data easily available means it will be easier for people to make decisions and suggestions about government policies based on detailed information.
 Hear more about the Government's Transparency agenda from the Prime Minister in this video.

 There are datasets available from all central government departments and a number of other public sector bodies and local authorities.
 Is data just public information?
 Not really.
 From data.gov.uk, you can access the raw data driving government forward.
 This can then be used by people to build useful applications that help society, or investigate how effective policy changes have been over time.

 General public information - such as how to find out if you are entitled to tax credits, or how to tax your car - can be found at gov.uk.